nicolesaidy/awesome-web-design/README.md

 * [Toggl](http://toggl.com): Time tracker to improve workplace productivity.
 * [Inbox by Google](http://inbox.google.com): The email tool that makes your life more efficient.
 * [Trello](http://trello.com): Organize and prioritize your projects in a fun, flexible and rewarding way.
+* [RescueTime](https://www.rescuetime.com):  helps you understand your daily habits so you can focus and be more productive.